 Building upon Pure Earth’s experience gained in Sao Paulo, this project will implement the Toxic Site Identification Program (TSIP) in one of the states in the northeast region.
 Furthermore, the project will create a guidance document for State government agencies across the country to identify potential toxic sites.

 Pure Earth’s Toxic Sites Identification Program (TSIP) identifies, screens and prioritizes contaminated sites in low- and middle-income countries that pose a human health risk.
-Since 2009, TSIP investigators in 49 countries have screened more than 3000 sites, resulting in the world’s biggest toxic site database of its kind.
+Since 2009, TSIP investigators in over 50 countries have identified about 5000 sites, resulting in the world’s biggest toxic site database of its kind.

 During stage one, a comprehensive review and analysis of existing data on the scope of pollution and its impacts on human health in the northeast states will be conducted; the specific state where TSIP will be implemented will be chosen.